TIFF (Toronto International Film Festival) premiered the full movie from 2017, Downrange the year it was completed.

 Directed by: Ryuhei Kitamura.
 Screenplay by: Joey O’Bryan.
 They both wrote the story.

-What I saw was a group of young people carpooling to various places and their tyre blows out.
+A group of young people carpooling to various places and their tyre blows out.
 They are in the middle of nowhere.
 While the boys set about changing the tyre, some chat and check their phones.
 Others attempt to update statuses online with varying degrees of success due to intermittent phone coverage.
 The enormity of the group’s isolation is perfectly set by camera angles that show each direction of the road.
 Each way looking as though they lead to nothing but horizon.

 The only prop is the car they are in, yet this becomes their means of safety.
 When the action starts, I could not un-glue my eyes from the screen.
 I have seen reviewers describe movies of this type as ‘fun.’
 For those that tend to attribute that word to merciless killing, then you are in for a treat.
 You might be the type to silently applaud with glee when another character gets mowed down.
 Grab a beer and take bets on who’s going to die next.